Skip to content

 1. Open the IAM console.

-2. Select the identity that's used to access the bucket policy, such as User or Role.
+2. In the navigation pane, select the identity that's used to access the bucket policy, such as Users or Roles.

-3. Select the IAM identity name that you're using to access the bucket policy.
+3. Select the IAM identity name that you use to access the bucket policy.

 4. In the Permissions tab of your IAM identity, expand each policy to view its JSON policy document.

-5. In the JSON policy documents, search for policies related to Amazon S3 access.
+5. In the JSON policy documents, search for policies that are related to Amazon S3 access.
 Then, confirm that you have permissions for the s3:GetBucketPolicy and s3:PutBucketPolicy actions on the bucket.

 The following example IAM policy allows the IAM identity to perform the s3:GetBucketPolicy and s3:PutBucketPolicy actions on DOC-EXAMPLE-BUCKET: